Introducing

 About the IOH Measure

-The measure seeks to encourage qualified anesthesia providers to maintain an intraoperative mean arterial pressure (MAP) above 65 mmHg in order to reduce the risk of adverse outcomes such as acute kidney injury and myocardial injury.
+The measure seeks to encourage qualified anesthesia providers to maintain an intraoperative mean arterial pressure (MAP) above 65 mmHg in order to reduce the risk of adverse outcomes such as acute kidney and myocardial injury.

 Download IOH Measure Details